 Colgate-Palmolive comprises two product segments: Oral, Personal, and Home Care (86% of 2015 sales); and Pet Nutrition (14%).
 Within the larger segment, oral care products account for 46% of sales, while personal and home care account for 21% and 20%, respectively.
 Colgate is a leader in the global oral care market with the leading toothpaste and manual toothbrush brands in many parts of the world.
 The oral care business also includes dental floss and pharmaceutical products for dentists and other oral health practitioners.

 The Oral, Personal and Home Care product segment ia managed geographically in five reportable operating segments: North America, Latin America, Europe/South Pacific, Asia, and Africa/Eurasia.

 Through its Hill’s Pet Nutrition segment, Colgate-Palmolive is a world leader in specialty pet nutrition products for dogs and cats with products marketed in more than 80 countries worldwide.

 Colgate-Palmolive markets its products through advertising, including TV and print, and other promotional activities.
 It has a direct sales force at individual operating subsidiaries or business units and also uses distributors or brokers.

 In 2014 the company announced a partnership with American stock car driver Cole Whitt to market its Speed Stick GEAR product.
-As part of the arrangement, Colgate-Palmolive will film a documentary series chronicling Whitt's participation in the Daytona 500.
+As part of the arrangement, Colgate-Palmolive agreed to film a documentary series chronicling Whitt's participation in the Daytona 500.

 Colgate-Palmolive's strategy is to increase its market share in key product categories; the company is organized to achieve this goal.
 Its management teams function along geographic lines and are accountable for each region's business and financial results.
 Colgate-Palmolive points to its geographic diversity as a way to reduce its risk in any one part of its business.